My Dad the Rock Star

-My Dad the Rock Star is a traditionally-animated television series created by KISS bassist Gene Simmons, co-produced by Nelvana and Carrere Group for France's M6 and Canada's Teletoon.
-The series aired on Nickelodeon and Kids WB! in the U.S., from September 1, 2003, until July 5, 2004.
-Twenty-six episodes were produced.
+My Dad the Rock Star is an animated television series created by KISS bassist Gene Simmons, co-produced by Nelvana and Carrere Group for France's M6 and Canada's Teletoon (now known as Cartoon Network).
+The show aired from September 1, 2003, until July 5, 2004.
+Twenty-six episodes of two seasons were produced.
+In the US, the show aired on Nickelodeon and Nicktoons.

 Plot

-The show focuses on Willy Zilla, an ordinary timid teenage boy just trying to be a normal person, despite being the son of a flamboyant, rich, lively celebrity rock star named Rock Zilla.
+The series focuses on Willy Zilla, a timid teenage boy just trying to be a normal person, despite being the son of a flamboyant, rich and lively celebrity rock star named Rock Zilla.

 Production

 Gene Simmons wanted to create a cartoon series with a loud rock star for his children.
 The idea of the cartoon started when Gene's son, Nick, in his kindergarten days, brought in a picture of Gene drooling blood and spitting fire for a project of what his parents do, which may have influenced the character of Willy Zilla.

-Before becoming a series, it became a book called "My Dad the Rock Star: Rebel without a Nose Ring" in 2001.
-Because Gene loved Nelvana shows, he called them for a cartoon idea.
-It was originally supposed to be about the band KISS itself, but it was later changed to a family of rock-star parents, which were based on Gene's family.
-Rock Zilla is actually a fictionalized version of Gene Simmons himself, counting his signature "long-tongue".
-Gene himself chose Lawrence Bayne as the voice for the character.
+Before becoming a series, this concept became a book, My Dad the Rock Star: Rebel Without a Nose Ring (ISBN 1894786025) by Canadian author Liam O'Donnell in 2001.
+Because Gene loved Nelvana shows, he called this Canadian production company with a cartoon idea.
+It was initially supposed to be about the band KISS itself, but it was later changed to a family of rock-star parents, which were based on Gene's family.
+Rock Zilla is a fictionalized version of Gene Simmons, counting his signature very long tongue.
+Simmons chose Lawrence Bayne as the voice for the character.
 Willy is based on Gene's son, Nick, and Serenity was based on Gene's daughter, Sophie.
-Crystal was also based on Gene's wife, Shannon Tweed, who, being Canadian, helped Gene to get Nelvana to make the show.
+Crystal was based on Gene's wife, Shannon Tweed, a Canadian, who helped convince Nelvana to make the show.
 Gene served as the executive producer and creator, while the rest of the production was done in Canada.

 The series went on hiatus after the episode "Blind Date", until it was announced that the show ended, despite popular ratings, possibly for Gene to continue his music career.
-Also, there was an unaired episode that showcases Alyssa's true rapping skills, named "Silent Springs' Most Wanted" (which is a reference to the 2003 film Malibu's Most Wanted), but it never got the chance to air.
-It was never returned in time to air the third season.
+An unaired episode, "Silent Springs' Most Wanted", showcases Alyssa's rapping skills.